vijjiGi/Todo-App/README.md

 # Todo-App
-Create a Todo App List using React
+Create a simple Todo App List using React only
 In this project we create a todoList,In this we devide this intlo 2parts 1.TodoForm.js->it will display the form of which we give input to the app and to submit of input.
 2.Todo.js->it will display complete,delete of todos.for this we give 2buttons done,delete.